-(vi) Amendments to MFRS 137 'Onerous Contracts - Cost of Fulfilling a Contract' effective 1 January 2022
+(vi) Amendments to MFRS 137 'Onerous Contracts - Cost of Fulfilling a Contract'

 The amendments clarify that direct cost of fulfilling a contract include both the incremental cost of fulfilling the contract as well as an allocation of other costs directly related to fulfilling contracts.
 The amendments also clarify that before recognising a separate provision for an onerous contract, the entity recognises any impairment loss that has occurred on assets used in fulfilling the contract.